arut/nginx-dav-ext-module/README.rst

 Locking
 =======

-- Only exclusive write locks are supported, which is the only type of locks described in the WebDAV_ specification.
+- Only the exclusive write locks are supported, which is the only type of locks described in the WebDAV_ specification.

 - All currently held locks are kept in a list.